 Option 1: Include ‘0’ value in RRC parameter “intraCellGuardBandsUL-List” and remove only the square brackets around the following paragraph in TS 37.213 clause 4.5.6.3.

-[the UE may not transmit on a channel within the bandwidth of a carrier if the UE is configured without intra-cell guard band(s) on an SL bandwidth part as described in clause X of [8], and the UE fails to access any of the channels of the SL bandwidth part.]
+[the UE may not transmit on a channel within the bandwidth of a carrier if the UE is configured without intra-cell guard band(s) on an SL bandwidth part as described in clause 7 of [8], and the UE fails to access any of the channels of the SL bandwidth part.]

 Option 2: Remove the whole following paragraph in TS 37.213 clause 4.5.6.3.